LADI/jack-audio-connection-kit-docs/WalkThrough_User_PulseOnJack.md

 ### a) Install Cadence

-The clicky GUI method, no hackery required: Install Cadence from the KXStudio repositories.
+_The clicky GUI method, no hackery required:_ Install Cadence from the KXStudio repositories.
 From within Cadence you can enable the ALSA and PulseAudio bridges with the GUI.
 Done.

 ### b) Using scripts in QJackCtl

-The nerdy, elegant and powerful method, some more setup required: QJackCtl can launch scripts.
+_The nerdy, elegant and powerful method, slightly more setup required:_ QJackCtl can launch scripts.
 This is extremely powerful and you can let it do all the magic for you.
 A ready made script can be found at [brummer10](https://github.com/brummer10/pajackconnect)

 ## B: with JACK1